A Tractable Unified Skew-t Distribution and Its Copula for Heterogeneous Asymmetries: Unified Skew-Elliptical Distributions

 where $R$ is a $(d+q) \times (d+q)$ correlation matrix partitioned to be consistent with $(\mX^\top,\mL^\top)^\top$, $\zerovec$ is a zero mean vector\footnote{Throughout this paper we use $\zerovec$ to denote a conformable vector or matrix of zeros without explicitly denoting its dimension.}, and $g: [0, \infty) \to [0, \infty)$ is the density generator function; see~\citet[Chp.
 2]{Fang_Kotz_Ng_1990} for specification of an elliptical distribution.
 Then the USE distribution can be defined as

 where ``$\overset{\dd}{=}$'' denotes equality in distribution, and the inequality $\mL>\zerovec$ holds element-wise.
-The vector $\mL$ are latent variables and the specification at~\eqref{eq:cond_trunc} is often called ``hidden truncation'' \citep{arnold2000hidden,arnold2004elliptical}.
-The $(q\times d)$ matrix $\Delta$ contains parameters that control the level and direction of skew, where $q$ is typically low, such as $q\in\{1,2,3,4\}$.
+The elements of $\mL$ are latent variables and the specification at~\eqref{eq:cond_trunc} is often called ``hidden truncation'' \citep{arnold2000hidden,arnold2004elliptical}.
+The $(q\times d)$ matrix $\Delta$ contains parameters that control the level and direction of skew.
+When $\Delta$ is a full matrix (which is what we assume in this paper) then $q$ is typically low, such as $q\in\{1,2,3,4\}$.